Feeds:

 Here is the list of the programming options to expect on TV this coming week:

-On January 1, the second season of Red Eye will premiere online on Hulu.
+On January 13, the 3rd season premiere of Tell Me Lies will air online on Hulu.

 Mark your calendars!